 Advancing age is the only known risk factor for typical Parkinson's disease (not including early-onset Parkinson's).
-Most instances of Parkinson's disease occur after age 50, although the illness does occur in people between the ages of 30 and 50, or in rare cases at a younger age.
+Most instances of Parkinson's occur after age 50.
+But the illness does occur in people between the ages of 30 and 50 or, in rare cases, at a younger age.

 A very small number of people with Parkinson's have a close relative who also has the disease.
-But it does not appear that a family history of typical Parkinson's disease significantly increases your risk for the disease.
+But it doesn't appear that a family history of typical Parkinson's significantly increases your risk for the disease.

-Urgent medical care is not needed if you have had a tremor for some time.
+Urgent medical care isn't needed if you have had a tremor—shaking or trembling—for some time.
 But you should discuss the tremor at your next doctor's appointment.

 A written description will help your doctor make a correct diagnosis.
 In writing your description, consider the following questions: